 The Benefits of Reusable Packaging on Utility-Scale Solar Installations

 This year at RE+, PVpallet’s CEO Philip Schwarz presented alongside Ryan Schofield, Vice President of Premier PV, about how utility scale projects can benefit from reusable packaging.
 Premier PV, a leading solar eBOS manufacturer that prioritizes quality and sustainability, incorporated reusable packaging into their operations from the outset.
-This approach sets them apart as a model for effectively utilizing reusable packaging on remote utility-scale jobsites.
+This approach sets them apart as a model for effectively utilizing reusable packaging on remote utility-scale job sites.
 Their products, which include combiner boxes, splice boxes, harness solutions, and load break disconnects, are all delivered in sustainable packaging.

 During their presentation, Philip and Ryan addressed the challenges posed by single-use packaging and provided insights on how reusable packaging can be successfully integrated into the utility solar supply chain.